bmeder/causal_strength_structure_uncertainty/README.md

 ### Manuscript and main analysis

-`2026 Causal strength under structure uncertainty.qmd`

-Main Quarto manuscript.
+`2026 Causal strength under structure uncertainty.qmd`: Main Quarto manuscript.
 This is also the authoritative source for the current main analyses, including the primary comparison between:

 1. structure-averaged causal strength.
 2. posterior link probability,